bd6981/crud/README.md

 > 5 min review

-### You do: GET one user by email address
+### You do: Show Route: GET one user

-Add a new route that gets a single user by email address.
+Add a new route that gets a single user by id.

-- use the route params, calling it `:email`
+- use the route params, calling it `:id`
 - use `findOne()` instead of `find()`
 - send a json response
 - test your work using Postman